maxlinde/baymedr/README.md

 With `super_bf()` we can test whether the experimental group is better than the control group.
 Importantly, sometimes low and sometimes high values on the measure of interest represent superiority, which can be specified with the argument `direction`.
+In the case where low values represent superiority we have BF-0, indicating that we quantify evidence for the negative alternative hypothesis (i.e., H-) relative to the null hypothesis (i.e., H0).
+In the case where high values represent superiority we have BF+0, indicating that we quantify evidence for the positive alternative hypothesis (i.e., H+) relative to the null hypothesis (i.e., H0).
 The default is that high values represent superiority.

 We can use the raw data to compute a Bayes factor: